reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 title: "Getting Started with Express"
 categories: ["aws"]
 date: 2022-01-20T00:00:00
-excerpt: "Amazon Simple Queue Service (SQS) is a fully managed message queuing service.
-We can send, store, and receive messages at any volume, without losing messages or requiring other systems to be available.
-In this article, we will introduce Amazon SQS, understand its core concepts and work through some examples."
+excerpt: "Express is a minimal and flexible Node.js web application framework.
+We can use this framework to build APIs, serve web pages, and other static assets and use it as a light weight HTTP server and backend for our applications.
+In this article, we will introduce the Express framework and learn to use it to build HTTP servers, REST APIs and web pages."
 image: images/stock/0115-2021-1200x628-branded.jpg
-url: getting-started-with-aws-sqs
+url: getting-started-with-express
 ---

 Express is a minimal and flexible Node.js web application framework.
 We can use this framework to build APIs, serve web pages, and other static assets and use it as a light weight HTTP server and backend for our applications.